ClickHouse/ClickHouse/docs/en/operations/settings/merge-tree-settings.md

 ## max_replicated_logs_to_keep

-How many records may be in log, if there is inactive replica.
-Inactive replica becomes lost when when this number exceed.
+How many records may be in the ClickHouse Keeper log if there is inactive replica.
+An inactive replica becomes lost when when this number exceed.

 Possible values: